tgoc99/of-multi-layout-poc/README.md

 This will launch the OpenFin platform, which will open up a single platform window as described in the manifest that contains 3 different layouts.
 In order to create another window with multiple layouts, you can run `fin.Platform.getCurrentSync().createWindow()` with [window options](https://developer.openfin.co/docs/tsdoc/canary/interfaces/OpenFin.WindowCreationOptions.html) that includes a [layoutSnapshot](https://developer.openfin.co/docs/tsdoc/canary/interfaces/OpenFin.WindowCreationOptions.html#layoutSnapshot).

-## Visibility CSS
+## CSS Recommendation for hidden layouts

-It is recommended to use `display: none` CSS setting to hide the divs for all inactive layouts.
+It is recommended to use the `display: none` CSS setting to hide the divs for all inactive layouts.
 (We do not have anything planned for supporting `visibility: hidden` at this time.)

 ## Primary APIs

 - `fin.Platform.Layout.init({ layoutManagerOverride })`
+  - By supplying the override OpenFin no longer creates the layouts, you are responsible for creating and destroying layouts.
+In this override, you will supply a class that implements the hook `applySnapshot` which will be called once the platform window is created.
 - `fin.Platform.Layout.create({ layoutName, layout, container })`
+  - Call this API once per layout.
+It is recommended to set your component state via the above `applySnapshot` override and in turn your layouts should react to the component state changes.
 - `fin.Platform.Layout.destroy(layoutIdentity)`
+  - Call this API when closing a layout.

 # Optimizing content for Tabs

-This repository demonstrates how usage of our new Multi-Layout API can improve your application’s layout switching performance, compared to usage of Layout.replace().
+This repository demonstrates how usage of our new Multi-Layout API can improve your application’s layout switching performance, compared to usage of `fin.Platform.Layout.replace()`.
 Content does not have to re-render in our Multi-Layout implementation, which results in significant visual and performance improvements when switching between Layouts.

 ### Process Affinity